 Even if Instant Checkout grows, merchants face a bigger structural risk: platform bias.

 Generative AI tools aren’t built to be neutral traffic distributors.
 Their incentive is to keep users inside the chat and eventually monetize that flow.
-We’ve seen the same playbook with Google (AI Overviews cutting clicks – Zero click attribution), Meta (links penalized in feeds), and Amazon (self-preferencing paid placements).
+We’ve seen the same playbook with Google's AI overviews causing zero-click attribution, Meta penalizing links in feeds, and Amazon, with its self-preferencing paid placements.

 “We have one of the biggest retro gaming store in our country but ChatGPT didn't recommend us.
 To my surprise it was under the impression that we are not a retro store.
 After a few follow-up question as to why that is, we had to rework our homepage and overall communication.”